-- 'Working Together to Safeguard Children DfE (July 2018) - 'Keeping Children Safe in Education' DfE (2018) - Norfolk Safeguarding Children Board procedures - Norfolk Safeguarding Children Board Protocol : Allegations Against Persons who Work with Children - Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings (October 2015). - 'What to do if you're worried a child is being abused', DfE (March 2015) - Information sharing: advice for practitioners providing safeguarding services, DfE (July 2018) - 'The Prevent duty: Departmental advice for schools and childcare providers', DfE (June 2015) - Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (December 2015) - Sexual violence and sexual harassment between children in schools and colleges', DfE (May 2018)
+- Working Together to Safeguard Children DfE (July 2018) - 'Keeping Children Safe in Education' DfE (2019) - Norfolk Safeguarding Children Partnership procedures - Norfolk Safeguarding Children Partnership Protocol: Allegations Against Persons who Work with Children - 'Guidance for Safer Working Practices for Adults who work with Children and Young People in Education Settings' (May 2019) - 'What to do if you're worried a child is being abused', DfE (March 2015) - Information sharing: advice for practitioners providing safeguarding services, DfE (July 2018) - 'The Prevent duty: Departmental advice for schools and childcare providers', DfE (June 2015) - Mandatory Reporting of Female Genital Mutilation- procedural information Home Office (December 2015) - Sexual violence and sexual harassment between children in schools and colleges', DfE (May 2018) - 'Teaching online safety in school' DfE (June 2019)

-Appendix 1: Draft Recording Form for Safeguarding Concerns
+Appendix 1: Recording Form for Safeguarding Concerns

-Staff, volunteers and regular visitors are required to complete this form and pass it to Tracy Palmer or Tanya Kirton if they have a safeguarding concern about a child in our school.
+Staff, volunteers and regular visitors are required to complete this form and pass it to Kirsty Anatola, Tanya Kirton or Lindsay Thurston if they have a safeguarding concern about a child in our school.

 Full name of child Date of Birth Class/Tutor/Form group Your name and position in school

-Nature of concern/disclosure
+9.00

+Na ature of conce ern/disclosure

 Please include where you were when the child made a disclosure, what you saw, who else was there, what did the child say or do and what you said.

 Time & date of incident:

-nime & date of incident.

 Who are you passing this information to?
 Name:

 Position:

 [Ensure that if there is an injury this is recorded (size and shape) and a body map is completed] [Make it clear if you have a raised a concern about a similar issue previously]

+Your signature:

-Your signature: Time form completed: Date:
+Time form completed: Date:

 Time form received by DSL:

 Action taken by DSL:

-Referred to .?
+Referred to?

-Attendance Lead Police Just One Number Children's Services PSA Early Help Family Focus Other
+Attendance Police Just One CADS PSA Early Help Other Lead Number Family Focus

-Date: Time :
+Date: Time:

 Parents informed?
 Yes / No (If No, state reason)

-Feedback gi ven to?
+Feedback given to?

-Pastoral team Teach er C hild Person who recorde ed disclosure
+Pastoral team Teacher Child Person who recorded disclosure

 Further Action Agreed: e.g. School to instigate a Family Support Process, assessment by Children's Services

-Full name: DSL Signatu Date: re:
+Full name: DSL Signature: Date: